 (human) learning was a study group on technology and aesthetics with shifting participants, locations and collaborators.
 Organized around discussions of theory and fiction, the program addressed our collective anxieties around the distance between human cognition and the increasing complexity of computational systems.
 Each session was broadcast live on a website using a custom-made software that transcribed conversations as it learned to decode speech into text and images.

 Developed in collaboration with Roxana Fabius.
 The group was hosted by P! inNew York City; ArtCenter/South Florida in Miami; ZONAMACO in Mexico City, and O.R.G. in New York City.
-The transcribing software was developed by Chris Hamamoto.
+The transcription software was developed by Chris Hamamoto.

 This series of workshops and lectures focused on art and design practices that make use of computation as means and motifs for research and critical experimentation.
 The program investigated how the reproducibility of information, across a wide range of media, destabilizes the power of the singular art object and, in the process, reveals how institutional systems and market forces regulate the flows of knowledge.